garv-shah/brain/content/notes/School Subjects/Literature/The Penelopiad/The Birth of Telemachus Close Analysis.md

 ---
-title: "The Birth of Telemachus Close Analysis"
+title: The Birth of Telemachus Close Analysis
 ---
 #lit #flashwrite #analysis